slavadubrov/rag-evals-demo/docs/metrics/filter-false-exclusion.md

 `rate_against_survivors` is the production path: pass a closure like `lambda p: store.survivor_ids(p)` for a real Qdrant collection. `QdrantStore.survivor_ids` scrolls the index without vector search and returns the survivor doc-id set, which is exactly what the metric needs.

-The result includes a per-query `reason` (`gold-not-in-survivors` vs `gold-survives`) so you can debug *which* queries are silently broken instead of staring at an aggregate.
+The result includes a per-query `reason` (`gold-not-in-survivors` vs `gold-survives`), so you can debug *which* queries are silently broken instead of staring at an aggregate.

 ## How to run